Find out if you qualify for Cost Segregation in Wisconsin

 Cost Segregation studies can free up capital by accelerating the depreciation of certain assets or improvements eligible for shorter tax recovery periods which are generally 5, 7 and 15-year.
 Additionally, a study can properly identify and document Qualified Improvement Property (QIP) and various expense treatment opportunities for certain properties.

-Wisconsin buildings should meet the following requirements in order to have a Cost Segregation study conducted:
+Buildings in Wisconsin should meet the following requirements in order to have a Cost Segregation study conducted:

-Wisconsin Cost Segregation is a highly specialized field.
-Our expert team specializes in a wide array of CA buildings.
-Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Source Advisors excels in Wisconsin-specific Cost Segregation, covering a wide range of building types.
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide: Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following: